 Many arguments where had while designing the control room monaural function.
 Was the function supposed to be a true mono function, sending the sum of left and right to a separate mono control room output?
 Was mono to be the sum of left and right sent to both left and right channels?
 What about level build up with phase coherent signals that are in both the left and right channels?
 After much head scratching it was realized that the mono function that most people are accustomed to is really a means of observing the character of a stereo mix, and not a "true" mono function.
-To observe the stereo image of a mix you need to sum the left and right signals, drop the level of the sum by 6dB, and send the result out the left and right outputs.
-This is what virtually all recording consoles implement, and is what the StudioComm does, too!
+To observe the stereo image of a mix you need to sum the left and right signals, drop the level, and send the result out the left and right outputs.
+In our application we drop the level by 6dB.
+This is what many recording consoles implement, and is what the StudioComm does too!